Pinki's journey to a healthier lifestyle

 After Western dress became her daily reality in Perth, Pinki decided it was time to lose weight, so did what she thought she had to do: cut out meals and hit the gym religiously.
 "I was starving and not eating enough, which was causing low blood pressure, dizziness and constant headaches," she recalls.
 "I also had an unrelated eye condition that was affecting my vision and I was worried I had something seriously wrong with me."

 She managed to lose seven kilograms on her own but hit a plateau and was miserable living such a restricted life.
 "It was the biggest downer," she recalls.
 "I was a cranky mum – it was mentally stressful and physically uncomfortable."
-When her friend Rinky, a WW Member, suggested she come to a wellness workshop, Pinki was reluctant, doubting the program would cater for her as a vegetarian.
+When her friend Rinky, a WW member, suggested she come to a WW Workshop, Pinki was reluctant, doubting the program would cater for her as a vegetarian.
 "She pushed me, saying, 'You don't know what it's about unless you go'," Pinki recalls.
 "She was right.
 Once you join, you quickly learn exactly what you need to do."

 Making traditional India food healthier